uutzinger/SerialUI/README.md

 ## Video

 Video using ESP32 with testBLESerial program.
 Data is transmitted using BLE Serial and maximum transfer test shows > 100 kByte/s.
-Device is connected to application with both serial USB and serial BLE.
+Device is initally connected to application with serial USB and then with serial BLE.

 <a href="https://youtu.be/O6hl1_sOgLs">
   <img src="https://img.youtube.com/vi/O6hl1_sOgLs/maxresdefault.jpg" alt="Video" width="600">